 All these experiences can be both romantic, as well as spiritual.

 Acknowledge your feelings and give yourself time to grieve.

 It can be tempting to try and rush through the healing process, but giving yourself enough time to process your emotions and heal is essential.

 Take as much time as you need; keep yourself from pushing yourself toward the hard and fast rule.

 The possibility of heartbreak is precisely why such future relationships are so precious to us.
 There is always a chance it could be taken away from you, so it becomes all the more valuable.

 Make self-care a priority.

-Taking care of yourself during this difficult time is essential.
+Taking care of yourself during this difficult time is essential especially you need to know How to get over a heartbreak.
 Make sure to get enough sleep, eat meals that are best for physical health, and exercise regularly.

 Spend time with friends and family who can provide emotional support.
 Try yoga or meditation to help calm your mind and relax your body.

 Don’t bottle up your emotions – find a way to express them that feels healthy.